-All spending data for the user-created charts are fiscal year outlays from the president’s FY2014 budget.
-The data for 2013 are the official estimates.
+All spending data for the user-created charts are fiscal year outlays from the president’s FY2016 budget.
+The data for 2015 are the official estimates.

 All data is shown in billions of dollars.
 Thus if a value on a chart line is 0.050, it is $50 million.

 The president’s Office of Management and Budget (OMB) provides a database of spending on all federal agencies at www.whitehouse.gov/omb/budget/supplemental.
-Our charting program aggregates all the data in the OMB database by department and by subdepartment spending categories.
+The charting program aggregates the data by department and subdepartment categories.

-We have converted all data to constant (or inflation-adjusted) 2013 dollars using the OMB composite deflator.
-Put another way, all chart lines show spending after removing the effects of inflation from the data.
-Other than that, we have not altered any of the data.
+The data has been converted to constant (or inflation-adjusted) 2015 dollars using the OMB composite deflator.
+Therefore, all chart lines show spending after removing the effects of inflation.
+Other than that, the data has not been altered in any way.

-Note that some chart lines have negative values, which occurs in the OMB data for a number of reasons.
+Some chart lines have negative values, which occurs for a number of reasons.
 One reason is that fees received by some agencies are larger than the spending.
 A good example is the U.S. Patent and Trademark Office.

-Another data issue is that spending may gyrate dramatically in some years in those agencies that issue large amounts of loans, such as Housing Programs within HUD and Federal Student Aid within Education.
-The gyrations can stem from reestimates of the subsidy values of the loans.
+Spending may gyrate dramatically in agencies that issue large amounts of loans, such as Federal Student Aid within Education.
+The gyrations often stem from reestimates of the subsidy values of the loans.

-One final note regards major restructurings in the government.
-You can see that the chart line for the Department of Homeland Security extends back before the department was created in 2002.
-When such restructurings occur, the OMB revises its historical data to show spending levels as if the department had previously existed based on past spending in the department’s component agencies.
+A final note regards restructuring in the executive branch.
+Note that the chart line for the Department of Homeland Security extends back before the department was created in 2002.
+That’s because the OMB has revised its historical data to show spending levels as if the department had previously existed based on past spending in the department’s component agencies.

-For any questions or comments, please email Chris Edwards at cedwards [at] cato [dot] org.
+For any questions or comments, email Chris Edwards at cedwards [at] cato [dot] org.